-The development of type 2 diabetes disrupts carbohydrate metabolism, decreases the sensitivity of tissues to glucose, resulting in insulin resistance.
+The development of type 2 diabetes disrupts carbohydrate metabolism and decreases tissues’ sensitivity to glucose, resulting in insulin resistance.
 Elevated levels of insulin in the blood leads to the hormonal imbalance of sex hormones, which disrupts the development of the egg and, as a result, a woman cannot conceive a child.

 The likelihood of pregnancy in obesity depends on the reasons that caused the disease.
 If the appearance of excess weight has contributed to poor diet and lack of exercise, while a woman has regular menstrual bleeding and hormone levels are more or less healthy, then conception occurs without problems.
-However, in this case, complications during pregnancy are not excluded.
-Therefore it is recommended to lose at least 10% of the weight.
+However, cases like that do not exclude complications during pregnancy.
+Therefore, we recommend losing at least 10% of the weight.

-Overweight and infertility in men are also interrelated, i.e. extra pounds affect:
+Overweight interrelates with infertility in men too, i.e. extra pounds affect:

-Obesity, unlike women, in the stronger sex is not a guarantee of infertility, it only reduces the chances of conception.
+Obesity, unlike women, in the more vigorous sex is not a guarantee of infertility.
+It only reduces the chances of conception.